-On the campus of The Citadel, a military college in South Carolina, cadets continue their hands-on education with sustainable farming.
+On the campus of The Citadel, a military college in South Carolina, cadets continue their hands-on education with sustainable farming through the Citadel Sustainability Project (CSP).

-Using shipping containers to create three indoor farms, the cadets are part of the Citadel Sustainability Project (CSP), which is designed to create new experiences and opportunities for the students, as well as meet a wide variety of needs for the college itself.
+Using shipping containers to create three indoor farms, the cadets are part of the CSP, which is designed to create new experiences and opportunities for the students, as well as meet a wide variety of needs for the college itself.

 CSP is a part of the college’s mission to reduce waste and become a green campus.
 The Citadel has conceived a variety of different programs and activities to engage staff, faculty, and students on campus about sustainability.